Basic Dowsing Lesson

 You can actually choose any "READY", "YES", and "NO" responses you want, such as a counterclockwise swing of the tool for "YES" and the opposite for "NO", but the above responses are commonly chosen and are the standard for the American Society of Dowsers.

-Practice whatever response positions you choose a few times, and then attempt to achieve the responses without forcing the pendulum.
+Force the pendulum into whatever Ready/Yes/No swing positions you prefer a few times.
 After a few forced demonstrations, your subconscious mind will pick up the pattern and cause your body to produce the neuromuscular signals to create the appropriate response without your conscious attention.
+Now, attempt to achieve Yes/No responses without forcing the pendulum, other that to start it swinging initially in the 'Ready' position.
+It is much easier for the pendulum to move to different response positions if it is already in motion when you begin your questioning process.
+Especially for new dowsers, trying to move a pendulum from a dead stop can be very difficult.
 To speed up your body's response time, from the point you ask a question to the point the tool actually moves, all you need to do is practice.

 Asking Questions: